Markdown to HTML Action

 Inputs

-Input Description Required Default
+Input Description Default

-source-dir Directory containing Markdown files No source
+source-dir Directory of Markdown files to convert source

-source-file Single Markdown file to convert (alternative to source-dir) No | | `output-dir` | Directory where HTML files will be generated | No | `_website` | | `template` | HTML template to use | No | `default` | | `stylesheet` | CSS stylesheet to use | No | `default` | | `site-title` | Title for the website | No | `Documentation` | | `base-url` | Base URL for the site | No |
+source-file Single Markdown file to convert (alternative to source-dir) | | `output-dir` | Directory where HTML files are generated | `_website` | | `template` | `default`, `minimal`, `github`, or a path to a template | `default` | | `stylesheet` | Built-in name, a local CSS path, or a remote URL | `default` | | `site-title` | Site title (navigation and meta tags) | `Documentation` | | `base-url` | Base URL for the site (useful for GitHub Pages) |

-include-toc Include table of contents No true
+include-toc Include a table of contents true

-pandoc-options Additional Pandoc options No ``
+pandoc-options Additional Pandoc command-line options ``

 Outputs